A Prototype Hybrid Mode Cavity for Heterodyne Axion Detection: Heterodyne Axion Detection

 Note that Eq.~\eqref{eq:signal_power} holds when the axion coherence time is longer than $t_1$, i.e.~when the axion is narrower in frequency than the signal mode.
 For a more detailed derivation of the general result, see Ref.~\cite{Berlin:2019ahk}.

 We can read off several distinctive properties of the heterodyne approach from Eq.~\eqref{eq:signal_power}.
 First, for fixed axion density, the signal power is independent of the axion mass.
 This provides a strong parametric advantage over an approach using a static magnetic field.
 In that case, the electric field profile near the magnetic field scales as $\tilde{\v{E}}_1 \sim m_a L \,\tilde{\v{B}}_1$ in the magnetoquasistatic limit, leading to $C_{\text{sig}} \sim m_a L$ and therefore a signal power suppressed by $P_{\text{sig}} \propto (m_a L)^2$ whenever $m_a L \ll 1$.
-This suppression holds very generally; it is demonstrated for reentrant and dielectric loaded cavities in Ref.~\cite{Chakrabarty:2023rha} and LC circuits in Ref.~\cite{DMRadio:2022pkf}.
+This suppression holds very generally, applying to reentrant cavities~\cite{Chakrabarty:2023rha}, dielectric loaded cavities~\cite{Chakrabarty:2023rha,Bai:2023ajm}, and LC circuits~\cite{DMRadio:2022pkf}.
 By avoiding this penalty, the heterodyne approach starts out with an enhancement of $\sim 10^6$ in signal power at $\mathrm{MHz}$ frequencies.

 Second, an effective heterodyne experiment must use a superconducting cavity.
 This is because maintaining a high loaded mode amplitude $b_0$ requires a high quality factor $Q_0$ for the loaded mode, and allowing the signal to build up for a sufficient time $t_1$ requires a high quality factor $Q_1$ for the signal mode.
 However, to preserve superconductivity, a heterodyne experiment must operate at a lower background magnetic field than a static field experiment.
 In addition, it must operate at a higher temperature, $T \sim 2 \, \mathrm{K}$, to handle the energy dissipation in the walls.
 However, these disadvantages are compensated by the advantages of higher quality factor and enhanced signal power.